OmniLayer/omniwallet/database/SQLstatements.md

 	and ait.TxHash = tx.TxHash
 	/*
 	 for Production ecosystem add:
+	 and ait.Protocol = 'Mastercoin'
 	 and tx.Ecosystem = 'Production'
 	*/
 order by
-	TxSubmitTime	/* time submitted, maybe not yet confirmed or valid */
+	tx.TxSubmitTime	/* time submitted, maybe not yet confirmed or valid */
 ```
-1. Get Transactions for an Address
+### Get Transactions record(s) for an Address
 ```
 Select
 	tx.*